SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-09-23-team-tech-profiles.md

 ---

-How might my team effectively use tech solutions to streamline collaborative work throughout our project?
+How might my team effectively use tech solutions to streamline collaborative work?
 We frequently get asked about the nitty gritty of virtual collaboration throughout the duration of a synthesis project.
 These deep dives into how your team might utilize tech solutions in different phases of your project provide a few examples.
 Please note that these are just examples and your mileage may vary, however, a few key points apply broadly.

 - Provide redundancy; anticipate using a combination of tools to meet each of your team’s needs